Hurricane Hugo: Aftermath

+Caribbean

 Lesser Antilles

 A plane bearing 60 rescue workers and emergency supplies was sent to Guadeloupe from Paris on September 19, with two more relief aircraft held on standby.
 The crews were tasked with sheltering the homeless, restoring electricity service, and clearing roads.
 Doctors were also sent to Guadeloupe from La Meynard Hospital in Martinique.
 Emergency supplies from Paris were gathered by Catholic Air and Red Cross.
 Military aircraft delivered 50 tons (45 tonnes) of supplies and over 500 emergency workers to Guadeloupe, along with Minister of Overseas France Louis Le Pensec; 3,000 soldiers also accompanied the transport.
 The total cost of repairs on the island was estimated at over €610 million.
 Two days after Hugo's passage, an Aérospatiale SA 330 Puma rescue helicopter crashed in La Désirade, killing nine people.
 The Guadeloupe government held a competition to design homes that would be quickly built to house the island's homeless population; five of thirty models were selected, and the first homes were built five months after Hugo.
 The banana industry in Guadeloupe required FF466 million to recover, while the island's hotel industry suffered FF152 million in losses.

 The emergency operations center in Montserrat was formally activated on September 18 to effectively deal with the aftermath of Hugo.
 As more robust communication systems were destroyed by the storm, communications between the island and the outside world were primarily handled by amateur radio.
 Urgent requests for aid were forwarded by ham radio operators to all embassies and foreign missions in Barbados.
 The island's reduced radio capabilities were augmented by HMS Alacrity when she arrived in Plymouth on September 18.
 The ship also brought a helicopter and a crew of 100 sailors that aided in cleaning up roads between Plymouth and W. H. Bramble Airport.
 Extensive effort was required to clean up Montserrat's roads due to the prevalence of debris.
 Along with the crew of the Alacrity, the Barbados Defence Force and Jamaica Defence Force also assisted in road cleanup operations in Montserrat.
 The International Rescue Corps maintained a satellite communications link and provided support for 21 national and international organizations in recovery efforts.
 Rationing on petroleum was enforced, with a limit of four gallons (15 liters) per person.
 Waterborne illnesses in Hugo's aftermath proved fatal in Montserrat.
 A temporary hospital was established at the Montserrat Government House following the destruction of a recently completed hospital.